benhowell/benhowell.github.com/_drafts/data-analytics-and-the-deployment-dystopia.md

 <div class="intro">
   <div class="intro-txt">
     <p>
     Data analytics, at least in the "big data" sense, were once the reserve of Business Intelligence, marketing and speculative trading on the stock market but things are rapidly changing.
-It's all becoming a bit personal.
+It's all about to become, well, personal.
+In fact, very personal indeed.
     </p>
     <p>
     Humankind is experiencing exponential growth in the rate of collection and use of personal data, and as a consequence, unparalleled erosion of privacy.
 If we're to get along in the big data age, we'll need to mindful of the digital consequences of our actions at all times.